 - 2 tsp oil

 - 2 parsnips

-- 2 tbs red or yellow Thai curry paste add more or less to taste
+- 2 tbsp red or yellow Thai curry paste (add more or less to taste)

 - Mug full of red lentils

-- 1/2 tin of coconut milk or 4 tbs coconut milk powder
+- 1/2 tin of coconut milk or 4 tbsp coconut milk powder

 - 2 pints Vegetable stock

-Add the lentils, coconut milk & stock - enough to cover everything - and bring to a gentle simmer.
-Cover and cook for about 20 mins until vegetables are soft.
+- Add the lentils and coconut milk.
+Top up with enough stock to cover everything and then bring to a gentle simmer.